masher92/GEOG_5790/Assignment2/ReadMe.md

 A test dataset is provided in the repository, containing all the files needed to run the program, including:
 * AOI - shapefile of Area of Interest west of Pately Bridge in the Yorkshire Dales.
 * ExistingPeatDepthSamples - Shapefile containing locations of an existing peat depth sample dataset.
-* Dales_elevation_clip.tiff - a Raster dataset of elevation values for a wider region of the Yorkshire Dales.
+* Dales_elevation_clip.tiff - a Raster dataset of elevation values for a wider region of the Yorkshire Dales, 5m resolution.
-* Dales_slope_clip.tiff - a Raster dataset of slope values for a wider region of the Yorkshire Dales.
+* Dales_slope_clip.tiff - a Raster dataset of slope values for a wider region of the Yorkshire Dales, 5m resolution.

+The following sampling constraints were used:
+* N_samples =
+* Max_dist =
+* Min_fist =
+* N_close_points =

+The program took X minutes to create this sample:

 ![Test Image 6](Capture.PNG)